C2DH/maison-du-son/_objects/telefunken-m-4001.md

 <img src="/assets/images/TelefunkenBild3.jpg">
 <img src="/assets/images/TelefunkenBild4.jpg">
 <br>
 • The website Phonographia.com offers ads of the first phonographer producing companies.
 They are extremly important in the context of the context of sound reproduction and fidelity/high fidelity.
 Unfortunately, the formate of the website does not allow a proper use of the advertisments.
-I got a reply by the owner of the webiste, which is the following:
+I got a reply by the owner of the webiste, which is the following: <br>
 Hello Pol,<br>
 Thanks for taking a look at Phonographia.com.<br>
 I call it my scrapbook of phonograph ephemera and popular culture connections with the phonograph. <br>